Fact Sheet 6b:

 Individuals who have applied for individual health, life, or disability insurance may also request a copy of any prescription report directly from MedPoint or IntelliScript.
 Reports are available once a year whether or not there has been an adverse decision by an insurance company.

-IntelliScript reports are available by calling the toll-free request line at (877) 211-4816.
+IntelliScript reports are available by calling (877) 211-4816.
 Consumers will have to provide their full name, date of birth, last four digits of their Social Security number and current zip code.
 Milliman will provide a copy of any information the company has on an individual as well as the names of insurance companies that have requested a prescription history.
 The company's Web site includes information about the product as well as additional contact information. http://www.rxhistories.com/RequestAReport/

 A number of companies prepare reports for landlords concerning individuals who have applied to rent housing.